RFCNLP/RFCNLP/README.md

 * `make tcp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD TCP intermediary representation.

 * `make dccp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD DCCP intermediary representation.
+Example terminal output can be found [here](example.outputs/dccp2promela.txt).

 The targets for FSM Extraction and Attacker Synthesis against the NLP-derived intermediary representations are given below.